mckinsey/vizro/vizro-core/docs/pages/user_guides/custom_components.md

         ```

         1. Here we provide a new type for the new component, so it can be distinguished in the discriminated union.
-        2. Here we overload the `build` method by altering the output of `super().build()`.
+        2. Here we override the `build` method by altering the output of `super().build()`.
 Alternatively one could copy the source code of the build method and alter it directly.
         3.  `range_slider_build_obj[self.id]` then fetches the underlying `dcc.range_slider` object.
         4. This is the change that makes the `RangeSlider` not cross itself when moving the handle.
         5. This is the change that displays the tooltip below the handle.